Careers

 We recognize our interns are not employees, however, they are an integral part of our clinical teams.
 Interns are considered primary therapists and carry a limited caseload of clients while supervised by experienced and trained clinicians.
 The limited caseload provides time for a variety of tasks including training, supervision, case consultation, case management, documentation (such as service notes, treatment planning, appropriate screenings, etc.), and maintenance of assigned client files.

-MH Master’s Level Internship Stipends
+Mental Health Master’s Level Internship Stipends

 Office Based Master’s Level Internship Opportunities:

 Office-based Mental Health: We provide mental health treatment to children, youth, and families who are experiencing difficulties in their lives.
-We work with such issues as depression, suicidal ideation, anxiety, trauma, grief and loss, ADD/ADHD, and divorce as well as other family disruptions, crisis, and transitions.
+We work with issues such as depression, suicidal ideation, anxiety, trauma, grief and loss, ADD/ADHD, and divorce as well as other family disruptions, crisis, and transitions.
 We use a strengths-based approach and strive to tailor our services to the particular strengths and needs of each of our client.

 Eligibility